UnknownCallerrr/GmingRealm/games/fnfmodded/monika/monika_readme.txt

 Ash implemented Alt animations per note and helped with adding the ending song cutscenes! - https://gamebanana.com/members/1813477
-Cval, Thank you for Charting the second song! - https://twitter.com/cval_brown Lumitic, the mad lad that actually knows how to code and helped with the project. - https://twitter.com/PeacefulLuma Zeexel32 really likes the fucking mcrib for some reason. - https://twitter.com/Zeexel32 Matt$ for Remastering Monika Vocals - https://twitter.com/matt_currency foomfs for Thumbnail Design - https://twitter.com/foomfs
+Cval, Thank you for Charting the second song! - https://twitter.com/cval_brown Lumitic, the mad lad that actually knows how to code and helped with the project. - https://twitter.com/PeacefulLuma Zeexel32 really likes the mcrib for some reason. - https://twitter.com/Zeexel32 Matt$ for Remastering Monika Vocals - https://twitter.com/matt_currency foomfs for Thumbnail Design - https://twitter.com/foomfs